 External costs are significant because they are not willingly chosen, but are imposed upon third parties without their consent.
 Consequently, there is general agreement that they offer a justification for government intervention.
-Standard economic theory posits that external costs should be reflected in alcohol taxes, so that consumers bear the full price of the social cost of their drinking, and not just the private cost.1 practice, identifying such irrational consumption is too difficult and open to debate to quantify market failure costs.
+Standard economic theory posits that external costs should be reflected in alcohol taxes, so that consumers bear the full price of the social cost of their drinking, and not just the private cost.1 irrational consumption is extremely difficult and controversial, and so researchers generally do not attempt to quantify market failure costs.

-However, some economists argue that policymakers should look not only at external costs, but also costs resulting from irrational consumption (e.g. due to addiction or misinformation).2 These might be collectively termed 'market failure' costs, as they represent costs generated as a result of deviations from the 'perfect market' model.
-In
+However, some economists argue that policymakers should look not only at external costs, but also costs resulting from irrational consumption (eg due to addiction or misinformation).2 These might be collectively termed 'market failure' costs, as they represent costs generated as a result of deviations from the 'perfect market' model.
+In practice, identifying such